 Solar Together Essex is a group-buying scheme that enables Essex residents and businesses to install solar panels at an affordable price.
 The scheme provides a straightforward and safe way for you to generate your own energy and save money on future energy bills.

-If you're an Essex homeowner with a household income below £30,000, you may be eligible for £10,000 funding to make energy efficient improvements to your home through the Green Homes Grant Local Authority Delivery Scheme.
-Landlords are also eligible for the scheme.
+If you're an Essex homeowner with a household income below £30,000, you may be eligible for up to £10,000 of work to make energy efficient improvements to your home through the Sustainable Warmth Scheme.
+Previously called the Green Homes Grant Local Authority Delivery Scheme.

 Use the link provided to check your eligibility.

 In October 2019, Essex County Council committed to plant £1million worth of trees over the next five years, with an aim of planting 375,000 trees in total.
 The tree plantings under the Essex Forest Initiative will lock up carbon, in turn offsetting the carbon produced which is contributing to ongoing climate change, whilst also improving air quality, encouraging biodiversity, and reducing flooding.